 Order funded trees for your healthcare site

-This year we are offering our popular fully funded tree bundles in three sizes:
+Our popular fully funded tree bundles come in three sizes:

-Over the last two seasons we have planted 53,000 trees at almost 250 sites.
+SInce the NHS Forest programme began we have planted nearly 160,000 trees.
 According to a recent survey 100% of applicants were ‘very satisfied’ or ‘satisfied’ with the trees we provided.

 The tree planting season runs from November to March.
-Place your order with us now.
-Changes can easily be made later on and you can choose when you’d like the trees to be delivered.
 All trees, tree guards and mulch mats are completely free of charge for healthcare sites.

 Not sure how many trees you can fit on your site?
 It’s probably more than you think.
 Read our handy guide to find out.